aplteam/OS/README.md

-# OS: Interface to the Operating system
+# Interface to the Operating system

+`OS` is a member of the APLTree library.
+The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
+Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 ## Overview